juliasilge/supervised-ML-case-studies-course/chapters/chapter1.md

 <codeblock id="01_08">

 - Use `fit_lm` to predict the values for linear regression and `fit_rf` to predict values for random forest.
-- The "truth" column in `results` is the column that holds fuel efficiency, `MPG`.
+- The "truth" column in `results` is the column that holds fuel efficiency, `mpg`.

 </codeblock>